aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/portuguese/net/advanced-features/calculation-mode/_index.md

 };
 ```

-### Etapa 2: definir a data de início do projeto e adicionar tarefas
+#### Etapa 2: Definir a data de início do projeto e adicionar tarefas

-Defina a data de início do projeto e adicione tarefas a ele.

 ```csharp
 project.Set(Prj.StartDate, new DateTime(2015, 4, 15));